Baby chewing tongue is one of many things our babies do that makes us moms wonder if everything is okay with our little angels.

 Also, try making fruit and vegetable popsicles (depending on your baby’s age).
 Basically, anything cold will work in relieving their teething pain because it numbs their gums.

 Try to make sure your baby’s mouth area (their cheeks and chin) is clean and as dry as possible to avoid a rash.

 If your baby has a fever, give them appropriate medication.

 Contact their pediatrician if their temperature goes above 100 degrees because that’s usually a sign your baby has developed an illness and the fever is likely no longer connected to teething.

 You can apply all this advice to older babies as well – once they are eating solids, give them chewy foods, popsicles and lots of fluids.

 Once the pain and discomfort from the baby’s teeth cutting are gone, your child will most likely stop chewing their tongue.

 When your baby is around four months of age it’s important for them to learn how to do stuff with their tongue, so more often than not your baby tongue chewing habit is something to look forward to.

-It means they are meeting milestones and getting ready for big changes coming their way in the first year of their life (eating solids, talking…) in which their tongue plays an important role.
+It means they are meeting milestones and baby leaps ,and getting ready for big changes coming their way in the first year of their life (eating solids, talking…) in which their tongue plays an important role.